 Grow Your Own Fig Tree

-If you’d like to try growing an unusual fruit crop that’s scrumptious and almost trouble free, consider planting a fig tree.
-Figs will grow well unprotected in Zones 8–10, and also in colder areas if you choose hardier cultivars or give plants proper winter protection.
-Look for self-pollinating fig trees, as some figs are pollinated by tiny, specialized flies native to the Mediterranean and won’t set fruit without them.
+If you’d like to try growing an unusual fruit crop that’s scrumptious and almost trouble-free, consider planting a fig tree.
+Figs will grow well unprotected in Zones 8–10, and in colder areas, if you choose hardier cultivars or give plants proper winter protection.
+Look for self-pollinating fig trees, as some figs pollinate by tiny, specialized flies native to the Mediterranean and won’t set fruit without them.
 Reputable U.S. nurseries sell only self-pollinating figs. Also, try to find fig trees that have been grown in an organic manner.

 Plant fig trees as you would any young tree.
 Keep in mind that fig trees can quickly reach 15 to 30 feet in height and the canopy can spread equally wide.
 Figs need a sunny spot that’s protected from winter winds.
 Mulch trees well with compost, and apply foliar sprays of seaweed extract at least once a month during the growing season.

 Fresh Fig Salsa Recipe